 “To me, storytelling through film is so powerful because it's an immersive experience - sight, sound, character development, the music - all those elements come together to transport us to another world and make us feel something.”

-Meghan is the Manager of Global Screenings and Outreach at Exposure Labs.
+Meghan is the Director of Screenings at Exposure Labs.
 She manages strategic outreach to expand the footprint of the film, while working with individuals, groups, and organizations to support community screenings and festival screenings worldwide.
 Meghan joins Exposure Labs with a background in film and technology.
 Her previous experience includes B-Side Entertainment and Festival Genius, the first of its kind in-home distribution platform, and scheduling app for film festivals.
 Additionally, since its launch in 2012, she was an integral part of the development of Tugg, Inc., a crowdsourcing platform for movie screenings.
 She has managed and strategized with over 200 independent films, including some of Tugg’s largest releases; Touch the Wall, Lazer Team, and Worship Night in America.

 I love the idea of a tangible, physical source of information, news, and stories.
 While old-fashioned, print journalism represents the start of my love and practice of storytelling.
 There's something magical about flipping through the paper to uncover what's happening in your neighborhood and around the world.

 Samantha is focused on formulating strategies around social impact through the power of our films as Unstoppable's Campaign Strategist.